Skip to main content

 Usage example:

-// Get dropdown options from user table
+// Get dropdown options from the users table

 const params: SelectOptionsParams = {